-Brushing your dog’s teeth is important.
-According to statistics by the American Veterinary Dental College, most dogs show some evidence of periodontal disease by the age of three.
+Brushing your dog’s teeth is essential.
+According to statistics by the American Veterinary Dental College, most dogs show some evidence of periodontal disease by age 3.

 After your dog eats a meal, a film of white-yellowish plaque starts to deposit on the surface of his teeth.
 The plaque is easy to remove at this stage, and you can even scrape it off with your nail.

-If you don’t remove it within 24 to 36 hours, however, the minerals from the dog’s saliva will cause the plaque to harden into a substance that is known as tartar.
+If you don’t remove plaque within 24 to 36 hours, minerals in the dog’s saliva cause plaque to harden into a substance known as tartar.

 Preventing tartar buildup

-At this point, tartar can no longer be removed easily with your nails or with a toothbrush.
+At this point, you can’t remove tartar easily with your nails or with a toothbrush.
 It sticks to the dog’s teeth as coral reef larvae adhere to submerged rocks.

-At this point, the tartar will need to be mechanically removed by a veterinarian using specialized equipment like a hand scaler or an ultrasonic scaler.
-If you fail to have this hardened tartar removed from your dog’s teeth, the tartar will keep accumulating in layers, and a cascading chain of events will start to take place as the tartar accumulates under the gum line.
+A veterinarian then needs to use specialized equipment like a hand scaler or an ultrasonic scaler to remove tartar.
+If you fail to remove hardened tartar from your dog’s teeth, it will keep accumulating in layers, and a cascading chain of events starts as tartar accumulates under the gum line.

-Also, the bone and soft tissue surrounding the dog’s teeth get destroyed, leading to loose teeth and tooth root abscess development.
+Then the bone and soft tissue surrounding your dog’s teeth is destroyed, leading to loose teeth and tooth root abscess development.

 Is daily brushing necessary?

-A few years ago, the consensus said you only needed to brush your dog’s teeth two or three times per week.
-Now, however, most veterinarians recommend brushing your dog’s teeth daily.
-This makes sense because plaque accumulates quickly, and it’s important to prevent it from hardening into tartar as soon as possible.
+A few years ago, the consensus says to brush teeth two or three times per week.
+Now, however, most veterinarians recommend daily brushing.
+Brushing your dog’s teeth daily makes sense because plaque accumulates quickly, and it’s essential to prevent it from hardening into tartar as soon as possible.

-Many dog owners may feel that brushing their dog’s teeth may be unnecessary or simply boring.
+Many dog owners may think brushing their dog’s teeth may be unnecessary or simply boring.
 But starting and maintaining daily teeth cleaning routines for your dog can help ensure he comes out of the vet’s office with a clean bill of health.

 So, go ahead and start brushing your dog’s teeth today!